bids-standard/bids-website/docs/datasets/examples.md

-# BIDS examples with empty raw data files
+# BIDS examples

-Below are some examples of BIDS datasets that contain empty (example) raw data files.
-These examples are separated by modality and can assist you in converting your own dataset into a BIDS compliant dataset.
+[BIDS examples datasets](./examples.md) contain empty (example) raw data files and can assist you in converting your own dataset into a BIDS compliant dataset, or to run some tests with your code...
 <!--lint ignore -->

 <!-- ADD EXAMPLE LISTING HERE -->